LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 ## Step 4: Design the customer experience

-{: .notice}
-Instructions for designing customer experience elements such as banners and chat window UI can be found within each of the channel set up guides (linked above).

 1. **Rich Messaging**: enhancing the conversation is crucial to enable you to handle more types of inquiries and actions over messaging.
 Beyond the regular text, LivePerson enables you to set up the following rich messaging capabilities:

 * Photo sharing (consumer to agent)